New applicants that have been issued a 10-digit entity number may now contact PSI and schedule your exam appointments.

 - TREC and TALCB Schedule Strategic Plan Input Meetings

 - TREC Names General Counsel and Deputy Administrator

 These FAQs address most of the questions that we have received.
 If you do not see an answer to the question you submitted, please send an email message to or call (512) 936-3001.

 Certain property tax consulting work by appraisers

-Important questions have been raised regarding the authority of the texas appraiser licensing and certification board (the board) over property tax consulting related work done by appraisers licensed or certified by the board. the board has prepared the following frequently asked questions (faqs) to explain the board’s policy.
+Important questions have been raised regarding the authority of the Texas Appraiser Licensing and Certification Board (the Board) over property tax consulting related work perfromed by appraisers licensed or certified by the Board.
+The board has prepared the following frequently asked questions (FAQ's) to explain the Board’s policy.

 - The online system is not accepting my temporary

 password.
 What do I do?
 You may select & copy the temporary password in